- Undergraduate Interdisciplinary emphasis area

 A student minoring in Women's and Gender Studies is required to fulfill all requirements for their major degree program and in addition complete at least 15 hours of Women's and Gender Studies courses.

 While there are no required courses for the minor, a minimum of 9 credits must come from WGST core courses (those taught by WGST faculty and instructors).
+In addition, 6 credits are required to come from 3000+ level courses.

 To officially declare your minor in Women’s & Gender Studies, please fill out the declaration form.
 Once you have received confirmation of your minor declaration, you can access your progress towards your minor or certificate by running a degree audit.
 If you have questions about the minor after you view your degree audit, you can contact the Director of Undergraduate Studies; Dr. Julie Elman (email@example.com).
 More information about declaring a minor is available here.